pztrn/urtrator/README.md

 ## About box cause app crash on macOS

 As previous, it is related to GTK+2, nothing I can do there.

+## Why GTK+2?

+Because GTK+3 going on "stable api nonsense" way.
+And also it have some troubles with integrating with current popular WM/DE (like XFCE4, Openbox, etc.).
+And also I already tired of that shitty Adwaita and Cantarella.

+If you want to use GTK+3, well, you can write UI for yourself, Go bindings exist.